lebed2045/minidjvu.js/README.md

 * Encryption

-* Compatibility with Opera 11.1 and later
+* Compatibility with Opera 11.1 and later versions

 Authors